 - Build the deck and surrounding landscape.

-In these easy steps, you can own a fiberglass pool in your backyard.
-But the real magic happens even before the pool shell arrives at your site.
+With these easy steps, you can get a fiberglass pool installed in your backyard faster than other swimming pool types.
+But the real magic happens before the pool shell arrives at your site.

 Step 2.
 The pool mold is then turned upside down, and the outer surface is layered with chopped fiberglass – the first layer has vinyl ester resin, and the second has polyester resin added to it.
 This gives the pool a non-porous and watertight barrier.

 Step 3.
 For additional strength and to prevent bulging, a woven glass mesh material (roving) and a rigid ribbed structure are added on the bottom and sides, respectively.